geowa4/webrca-summarizer/README.md

 - Python 3.12
 - Installed uv for Python package management (`pip install uv`)

-## Creating Incident Reports

-Run `uv run gen-incident-reports.py $(ocm token)` to create reports in incident-reports/.
-Each report will be named after its ID.

 ## OpenAI-Compatible API

 To use the summarization code, you will need an OpenAI-compatible API.